Title 1 Resources

 Building the Foundation

-The Early Learning Center at Henderson E. Formey Jr. School will take the following measures to promote and support parents/families as an important foundation of the school in order to strengthen the school and reach our school goals.
+The Early Learning Center at Henderson E. Formey Jr. School will take the following measures to promote and support parents/families as an important foundation of the school to strengthen the school and reach our school goals.
 We will:

-• Communicate effectively by ensuring that information related to academic standards/assessments, events, etc. is published in a language and format accessible to parents and is communicated in multiple ways.
+events, etc. is published in a language and format accessible to parents and is communicated in multiple ways.

-• Offer training for parents and family members to help further enhance their various educational levels. • Partner with early childhood programs, feeder schools, college and career-ready resources, or other programs to help prepare parents and their children for successful school transitions.
+• Partner with early childhood programs, feeder schools, college and career-ready resources, or other programs to help prepare parents and their children for successful school transitions.

 • Provide necessary materials and handouts for parents/guardians at conferences, meetings, and activities to help parents work with their child to improve their child’s achievement.